 secure deterministic authenticated encryption function.

-— When using a TTP, each STA shares a symmetric key (or keys) with the trusted third party that is
+— When using a TTP, each STA shares a valid rRK as defined in IETF RFC 5295 & IETF RFC 6696 with the trusted third party that is

-(are) capable of being used with ERP; when not using a TTP, each STA shall have a means to trust
+capable of being used with ERP; when not using a TTP, each STA shall have a means to trust

 the public key of the other STA.